Medically reviewed by Drugs.com. Last updated on Dec 13, 2022.

 Researchers do not know the exact cause of prostate cancer.
 But they have identified several factors that raise a man's risk of the disease.
 These include:

-Family history.
+- Family history.
 If a man's father or brother has been diagnosed with prostate cancer, his cancer risk is two to three times higher than a man who doesn't have family members with the disease.
 Researchers have identified several genetic defects that may be more common in men who develop prostate cancer.
-But over all, most experts say that inherited defects cause a relatively small number of cancers.
+Similar to the increased risk for breast and ovarian cancer in women, mutations of BRCA1 and BRCA2 in men significantly increase their risk of developing prostate cancer.
+But overall, known inherited defects cause a relatively small number of cancers.

 In its early stages, prostate cancer rarely causes symptoms.
 In fact, most men diagnosed with prostate cancer have no symptoms.
 Doctors suspect prostate cancer if a blood test shows high levels of prostate-specific antigen (PSA).
 However, if the cancer spreads to the bladder or presses on the urethra, the tube that carries urine out of the body, it can cause: